goblimey/go-ntrip/README.md

 in any combination.

 A GNSS device's position can be expressed in all sorts of ways.
-This paper from the UK's mapping authority the Ordnance Survey gives an excellent introduction https://www.ordnancesurvey.co.uk/documents/resources/guide-coordinate-systems-great-britain.pdf
+[This paper](https://www.ordnancesurvey.co.uk/documents/resources/guide-coordinate-systems-great-britain.pdf) from the UK's mapping authority the Ordnance Survey gives an excellent introduction.

 Since the satellites are orbiting around the Earth, ECEF format is a fairly natural way to represent a position.